-VI.
+C.VI.
 Deputy Chief Reviews

-- A. Following the Secondary Force Review, the MPD Deputy Chief of Internal Affairs shall review all level 3 reportable force as well as any level 2 reportable force that involve a strike to the head or neck. - B. These Deputy Chief Reviews shall include determinations regarding: - Compliance with policy and law. - Appropriate use of tactics. - Any need to change policy or training. - C. The Deputy Chief review shall be documented through the approved MPD electronic form.
+- A. Following the Secondary Force Rreview, the MPD Deputy Chief of Internal Affairs shall review all level 3 reportable uses of force and as well as any level 2 reportable uses of force that involve a strike to the head or neck, for compliance with policy and law, the use of tactics, and for any need to change policy or training.

+- B. These Deputy Chief Reviews shall include determinations regarding:

+- Compliance with policy and law.

+- Appropriate use of tactics.

+- Any need to change policy or training.

+C. The Deputy Chief review shall be documented through the approved MPD electronic form.

 VII.
-Definitions
+I. Definitions